deybvagm/chatroom/readme.md

 ## Setup
 This project needs to following components to work properly:
-- The RabbitMQ server.Using docker, you can start de server with the command:
+- The RabbitMQ server.
+Using docker, you can start the server with the command:
 `docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management`
 - A postgres database.
 The connection params can be configured in the yaml configuration file.
-Below are the commands (linux) to create the database, the user and the privileges for the user on the database:
+Below are the commands (linux) to create the database, the user and the privileges for the user on the database (assuming you have a database already installed):
 ```bash
 sudo -u postgres psql;
 create database chatroomdb;